abikesa/ethancoen/README.md

-- Physical (faith): exploits confusion arising out of mistaken `identities`
+- Physical ([faith](https://www.biblegateway.com/passage/?search=Hebrews%2011&version=KJV)): exploits confusion arising out of mistaken `identities`
    - A new truth ... a truth if we all had, but [...](https://www.youtube.com/watch?v=N9v6VJLZ8_I)
+   - Faith in what is not seen, but what is hoped for, and what is charity
 - Transcendental (hope): hail, caesar!! is the source of this juice
 - Communal (love): `identities` are agents (twins), places (talahasi), times (future)
+   - Greatest of the secular trinity, which Ethan Coen finds most joy in treating as Sfumato, with mistaken identities

 > *E pluribus unum*.
 Out of many, one.
 This is upside down from the sonic perspective, where "Out of one (root tonal frequency), many (overtones of the harmonic series)